mulberrysymbols/mulberry-symbols/docs/README.md

 * Unusual symbols usually missing from proprietary sets
 * Designed by graphics artists, reviewed by SLTs and coloured by people with mental health issues

+# Downloads

+* A [zip of all the symbols](https://github.com/straight-street/mulberry-symbols/blob/master/mulberry-symbols.zip) in SVG format (large file)
+* A [PDF of the symbols](https://github.com/straight-street/mulberry-symbols/blob/master/categories.pdf) sorted by category
+* A [csv spreadsheet](https://github.com/straight-street/mulberry-symbols/blob/master/symbol-info.csv) with categories, tags and ratings

 # Licence

 These symbols are published under the [Creative Commons BY-SA](https://github.com/straight-street/mulberry-symbols/blob/master/LICENSE.txt) license.
 You can use the symbols in any project or product, commercial or otherwise as long as any distribution gives us clear attribution and the symbols are shared under the same licence.